lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 I am happy to supervise bachelor and master theses on topics related to
 - temperature extremes and their drivers,
-- atmospheric blocking and connected impacts,
+- atmospheric blocking and connected extremes,
 - statistical climate model evaluation and comparison,
 - future climate model projections and their uncertainties and,
 - machine learning for climate sciences.